WailGree/tech-interview-workbook-Barbicsek/docs/module_web_with_python.md

 ### DevOps

 #### Why is it good to use a package manager software?

+*A package manager is a programming language’s tool to create project environments and easily import external dependencies.*

 #### Why is it good to use a virtual environment for a project?

+*A virtual environment is a tool that helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
+Every project can have a single unique virtual environment with the specific packages.*

 ### Networks

 #### What kind of HTTP status codes do you know?

+  - *200 OK*
+  - *302 Found*
+  - *400 Bad Request*
+  - *404 Not Found*
+  - *405 Method Not Allowed*
+  - *408 Request Timeout*
+  - *500 Internal Server Error*

 #### What is a API?

+*It means: Application Programming Interface.*

+*Set of callable things, in most general.*

+*Used frequently in Web context (but not just there)*

+*Means for outside world to use our program.*

+*In web context: The "callable things" are HTTP endpoints.*

 #### What is REST API?

+*A way / discipline to arrange / design HTTP endpoints.*

+*Type of resource access depends on the HTTP method (`GET` reads the resource, `DELETE` removes the resource) (CRUD operations).*

+*Statelessness: The response only depends on the contents of the request (no memory about earlier requests).*

+*Response contents are client-agnostic, easily parsable.*

 #### What is JSON?
 When to use?

+*JSON stands for JavaScript Object Notation.
+This is a lightweight format for storing and transporting data.*

+*JSON is often used when data is sent from a server to a web page.*

 #### What is TCP/IP?
 What layers does it define, what are they responsible for?

+*TCP/IP, or the Transmission Control Protocol/Internet Protocol, is a suite of communication protocols used to interconnect network devices on the internet.*

+*TCP/IP model layers:*

+- *Network Access Layer:*
+  *This layer corresponds to the combination of Data Link Layer and Physical Layer of the OSI model.
+It looks out for hardware addressing and the protocols         present in this layer allows for the physical transmission of data.*

+- *Internet Layer:*

+  *This layer parallels the functions of OSI’s Network layer.
+It defines the protocols which are responsible for logical transmission of data over the entire        network.*

+ - *Host-to-Host Layer:*
+  *This layer is analogous to the transport layer of the OSI model.
+It is responsible for end-to-end communication and error-free delivery of data.
+It shields the    upper-layer applications from the complexities of data.*

+  - *Application Layer:*
+    *This layer performs the functions of top three layers of the OSI model: Application, Presentation and Session Layer.
+It is responsible for node-to-node          communication and controls user-interface specifications.*

 #### What’s the difference between TCP and UDP?
 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?
 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?